-Currently I attend American University in Washington, D.C., though I have called Midland Park, New Jersey home for the past eighteen years.
+Jason Steuerwald attends American University in Washington, D.C., though he has called Midland Park, New Jersey home for the past nineteen years.

 Growing up in a small conservative town in Northern New Jersey came with benefits, though they may have sometimes been disguised as detriments.
-Beyond just being afforded many opportunities to expand my capacities as a leader, such as leading many clubs and teams as an officer and eventually becoming the district’s student representative to the Board of Education, I was constantly forced to defend and justify my views and ultimately my identity to my peers and my community as one of the few outspoken liberal students.
-This opportunity to hone my argumentative and persuasive abilities is one of the aspects that has drawn me to the study of justice and law.
+Beyond being afforded many opportunities to expand his capacities as a leader, such as heading up numerous clubs and teams as an officer and eventually becoming the district’s student representative to the Board of Education, Jason was constantly forced to defend and justify his views and ultimately his identity to his peers and community as one of the few outspoken liberal students.
+This opportunity to hone his argumentative and persuasive abilities is one of the aspects that has drawn him to the study of justice and law.

-I’m so excited to be starting my journey towards becoming a true defender of justice and I look forward to all the experiences and wisdom this university and the District have to offer!
+He’s so excited to be starting my journey towards becoming a true defender of justice and looks forward to all the experiences and wisdom this university and the District have to offer!

 Phone: (201) 788-4260